 There is a major failure with a product when:

-- you would not have purchased it had you known about the problem
+- you wouldn't have purchased it had you known about the problem

-- it is significantly different from the description, sample or demonstration you were shown
+- it's significantly different from the description, sample or demonstration you were shown

-- it is substantially unfit for its normal purpose
+- it's substantially unfit for its normal purpose

-For purchases with major failures you may reject the goods and get a refund or an identical replacement.
+For products with major failures you can decide whether you want a refund or an identical replacement.

-Minor failures include small problems with products that do not fit into the major failure categories, for example, loose threads on clothing.
+Minor failures include small problems with products that don't fit into the major failure categories (for example, loose threads on clothing).

 - the receipt (if the gift giver still has it)

 - a credit card statement that itemises the goods